 - Faster map display

 - Better maps

 Faster Map Display

-Though there are many capabilities that Gaia has that Backcountry does not, it is this basic map display disparity that makes Gaia GPS obviously better on launch.
-I think Backcountry Navigator’s developer will never be able to match the smooth, openGL-based maps Gaia now offers.
+Though there are many capabilities that Gaia GPS has that BackCountry does not, it is this basic map display disparity that makes Gaia GPS obviously better on launch.
+BackCountry Navigator’s developer will have a hard time matching the smooth, openGL-based maps Gaia now offers.

 Sync, Share, and Backup with GaiaCloud

 Similar to DropBox, you can share a short link to any track, waypoint, or photo, and browse your data online at cloud.gaiagps.com.
-And if you enable GaiaCloud, getting a new Android or dropping your Android in a river doesn’t wreck your tracks.
+And if you enable GaiaCloud, getting a new Android phone or dropping your smartphone in a river doesn’t wreck your tracks.

 Also, while you have to purchase map packs like “Alaska Public Land” from BackCountry Navigator, Gaia conveniently makes all of this public data available to you without a hassle.
 You can always view all of the maps we make and license online for free, use them in the apps, and you can view them in layered fashion with a GaiaPro subscription.

 Bottom line, Gaia GPS performs better than BackCountry Navigator today because we put more effort into Gaia GPS than Crittermap does into BackCountry Navigator.
 We started out on iPhone, and we focused on making the best iPhone GPS app for years.
 While we did that, we outsourced the Android development.